rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Stereogenic bonds
 ^^^^^^^^^^^^^^^^^

-A double bond is potentially stereogenic if both atoms have at least two heavy atom neighbors.
+A double bond is potentially stereogenic if both atoms have at least two heavy atom neighbors and it's not present in a ring with less than eight atoms.

 .. |psdb1| image:: images/potential_stereo_double_bond1.png
    :align: middle